billycao/coinbase-advanced-node/README.md

 ## ⭐️ Show your support ⭐️

-[Please leave a star](https://github.com/bennycode/coinbase-pro-node/stargazers) if you find this project useful.
+[Please leave a star](https://github.com/joshjancula/coinbase-advanced-node/stargazers) if you find this project useful.

-If you like this project, you might also like these related projects:

-- [**trading-signals**](https://github.com/bennycode/trading-signals), Technical indicators, written in TypeScript, with arbitrary-precision arithmetic.
-- [**ig-trading-api**](https://github.com/bennycode/ig-trading-api), REST API, written in TypeScript, for CFD trading with IG.
-- [**binance-api-node**](https://github.com/Ashlar/binance-api-node), Heavily tested and Promise-based Binance API with TypeScript definitions.

 ---